dastrukar/hdest-stance_indicator/readme.md

 # HDest Stance Indicator
 A simple clientside addon for HDest that adds a "stance indicator" *(like the one you'd see in ARMA)*.

-Thanks to PhysixCat for the idea.
+Thanks to PhysixCat for the idea, and FDA for making the player skin edit of Stance Indicator.

 ![](https://cdn.discordapp.com/attachments/713246305392001055/856878292706525204/unknown.png)